A different year-end invitation: from the river to the sea, reflections on what liberation asks of us

 I know there are many horrors in the world.
 But watching footage of a Palestinian father kiss the eyelids of his lifeless 3-year-old daughter, hearing the screams of bomb survivors in news clips, witnessing the impact of this fresh and ancestral trauma on the Palestinian and Jewish people I Iove…moved me to action.
 I grieve every life taken by violence.

-It is our moral responsibility to withhold cooperation with injustice.
+It is our moral responsibility to withhold cooperation from injustice.

 I’ve been calling my Congresspeople to demand a ceasefire and an end to arming Israel, but that alone felt insufficient.
 And as a communications strategist, I know that change happens through our connections with other people.